alissin/little-big-tips/_pattern-algorithm/singleton/README.md

 }
 ```

 Ok.
-Now imagine that you need more singletons classes.
+Now imagine that we need more singletons classes.
 Come on, duplicate the code?
-Will you need to have the `_instance` field declaration, the instantiation code (`_instance = this`) on `Awake()` method in Every singleton class?
+Will we need to have the `_instance` field declaration, the instantiation code (`_instance = this`) on `Awake()` method in Every singleton class?
 No way!
 If we will use a singleton, let's use a... more "elegant" singleton then!

 _Note_: We will use [Generics](https://en.wikipedia.org/wiki/Generic_programming) in this case.